pv0504/Learning-Tasks/README.md

 ### **TRUSTEE Case Study Tasks**

-These specific tasks are discussed in the **TRUSTEE** paper to evaluate if models are making trustworthy decisions or just finding "shortcuts."

 | Use Case | Description | Source Dataset |
 | --- | --- | --- |